 6.2.
-Best-fit Lensing Amplitude and Comparison with Previous Results consistent with the value of 1.0 that we would expect if the cosmological model we assumed were correct.
-The constraint on $A{\rm lens}$ is not strongly dependent on the foreground priors: if we increase the upper limit of the Poisson priors to 100 times the nominal power, the best-fit value of $A{\rm lens}$ shifts by less than 1σ , and the error bar increases by less than 10%.
-Similar behavior is seen when the $A{\rm dust}$ prior is changed to a uniform prior between 0 and 3.
+Best-fit lensing amplitude and comparison with previous results consistent with the value of 1.0 that we would expect if the cosmological model we assumed were correct.
+The constraint on A{lens} is not strongly dependent on the foreground priors: if we increase the upper limit of the Poisson priors to 100 times the nominal power, the best-fit value of A{lens} shifts by less than 1σ , and the error bar increases by less than 10%.
+Similar behavior is seen when the A{dust} prior is changed to a uniform prior between 0 and 3.

-To report a value of $A{\rm lens}$ that can be used to assess the validity of the assumed cosmological model and to compare to other values in the literature, we repeat the six-parameter fit including BB sample variance in the uncertainty budget.
-The best-fit value and 1σ uncertainty from this fit are
+To report a value of A{lens} that can be used to assess the validity of the assumed cosmological model and to compare to other values in the literature, we repeat the six-parameter fit including BB sample variance in the uncertainty budget.
+The best-fit value and 1σ uncertainty from this fit is

-$$A{\rm lens} = 1.08 \pm 0.26$$ (22)
+$$A{\rm lens} = 1.08 \pm 0.26 \tag{22}$$

 Figure 4 demonstrates that the measurement of BB power in this work is at least visually consistent with previous measurements in the same l range.
-The most straightforward way to compare the results quantitatively is to use the reported constraints on $A{\rm lens}$.
+The most straightforward way to compare the results quantitatively is to use the reported constraints on A{lens} .
 This comparison is complicated somewhat by the fact that these values are in general reported with respect to BB spectra predicted using different values of cosmological parameters.
-The differences between the predicted amplitudes are typically much smaller than the 1σ uncertainty on $A{\rm lens}$ from any of the measurements, however, and we will ignore them in the following comparison.
+The differences between the predicted amplitudes are typically much smaller than the 1σ uncertainty on A{lens} from any of the measurements, however, and we will ignore them in the following comparison.

-First, we compare to other B-mode power spectrum measurements.
-The best-fit value of A{lens} from POLARBEAR measurements of the B-mode power spectrum was 1.12 ± 0.61 (statistical only, POLARBEAR Collaboration 2014a), consistent with the value we find here.
+First we compare to other B-mode power spectrum measurements.
+The best-fit value of A{lens} from POLARBEAR measurements of the B-mode power spectrum was 1.12±0.61 (statistical only, POLARBEAR Collaboration 2014a), consistent with the value we find here.
 The ACTPol collaboration does not report a value of A{lens} from their B-mode power spectrum (Naess et al. 2014).
-BICEP2 Collaboration (2014) reports a 5.5σ detection of lensed B modes and a best-fit value of $A{\rm lens} \simeq 1.75$, roughly 2σ above 1.0, with no marginalization over foregrounds.
-We have used the publicly available BICEP2 likelihood module41 to repeat this analysis with a marginalization over foreground and IGW tensor power that mirrors the SPTpol analysis presented here.
+BICEP2 Collaboration (2014) reports a 5.5σ detection of lensed B modes and a best fit value of $A{\rm lens} \simeq 1.75$, roughly 2σ above 1.0, with no marginalization over foregrounds.
+We have used the publicly available BICEP2 likelihood module6 to repeat this analysis with a marginalization over foreground and IGW tensor power that mirrors the SPTpol analysis presented here.
 We obtain a constraint from the BICEP2 data of $A{\rm lens} = 1.45 \pm 0.38$, roughly 1.2σ above 1.0.
-More recently, BICEP2/Keck & Planck Collaborations et al. (2015) reported a strong (7 σ) detection of lensing B modes at $\ell \sim 200$: $A{\rm lens} = 1.13 \pm 0.18$.
-This constraint was obtained after marginalizing over contributions from IGW tensor power and polarized galactic dust emission and represents the most precise direct measurement of lensing B modes to date.
-To summarize, these BB power spectrum measurements are consistent with each other and with the Λ CDM prediction.
-These measurements suggest that the BB spectra in these particular fields and at these observing frequencies are dominated by lensing B modes, at least at $\ell \gtrsim 200$.
-The SPTpol BB spectrum presented here is particularly useful in that regard, in the sense that $A{lens} \ge 2$ -a rough proxy for a scenario in which other sources of B modes dominate-is rejected at $>3\sigma$ independent of whether or not we marginalize over foregrounds.
+More recently, BICEP2/Keck and Planck Collaborations et al. (2015) reported a strong (7σ) detection of lensing Bmodes at $\ell \sim 200$: $A{\text{lens}} = 1.13 \pm 0.18$.
+This constraint was obtained after marginalizing over contributions from IGW tensor power and polarized galactic dust emission, and represents the most precise direct measurement of lensing B-modes to date.
+To summarize, these BB power spectrum measurements are consistent with each other, and with the Λ CDM prediction.
+These measurements suggest that the BB spectra in these particular fields and at these observing frequencies are dominated by lensing B-modes, at least at $\ell \gtrsim 200$.
+The SPTpol BB spectrum presented here is particularly useful in that regard, in the sense that $A{\text{lens}} \geq 2$ - a rough proxy for a scenario in which other sources of B-modes dominate - is rejected at $> 3\sigma$ independent of whether or not we marginalize over foregrounds.